syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Editing.md

 ## Editing

-The SfSpreadsheet control provides support for Editing, you can modify and commit the cell values in the workbook.
+The SfSpreadsheet control provides support for editing, you can modify and commit the cell values in the workbook.

-By default, Editing behavior will be enabled in `SfSpreadsheet`,but if you want to disable the Editing in SfSpreadsheet, then set the [AllowEditing](http://help.syncfusion.com/cr/cref_files/wpf/sfspreadsheet/Syncfusion.SfCellGrid.WPF~Syncfusion.UI.Xaml.CellGrid.SfCellGrid~AllowEditing.html) Property to be false.
+By default, Editing will be enabled in `SfSpreadsheet`,but if you want to disable the editing in SfSpreadsheet, then set the [AllowEditing](http://help.syncfusion.com/cr/cref_files/wpf/sfspreadsheet/Syncfusion.SfCellGrid.WPF~Syncfusion.UI.Xaml.CellGrid.SfCellGrid~AllowEditing.html) Property to be false.

 {% tabs %}
 {% highlight c# %}